 Magnetic disturbance around the field edges is due to ferrous material within, or adjacent to the boundaries and is of no archaeological interest.

 4.2 AGRICULTURAL ANOMALIES

-Low magnitude parallel linear trend anomalies, recorded in the north of the GSA, are typical of modern ploughing.
+Low magnitude parallel linear trend anomalies, aligned north-west/ south-east, and parallel with the surrounding field boundaries, are typical of modern ploughing.